ros-naoqi/pepper_virtual/pepper_gazebo_plugin/README.rst

 Dependencies
 ------------

-The package requires pepper_description, pepper_meshes and pepper_control packages
+The package requires Gazebo and robot-specific packages, such as pepper_description, pepper_meshes, and pepper_control packages

 NOTE: `pepper_meshes` needs to be **manually** installed; `apt`, `rosdep` or any package management tools does not handle the dependency to it.
 See `a relevant discussion <https://github.com/ros-naoqi/pepper_robot/pull/14>`_.